kaligraffy/git-push-script/README.md

 # git-push-script
 Wrapper script around git commit and push that automatically pushes.
 Just drop it into your repo you are working on and run it.

+You can overwrite the commit message by passing in an argument at $1

+This will save your password in plaintext, so don't use this on a public computer.